The Contiguous Art Gallery Problem is in {\Theta}(n log n): Intermezzo: data structures and sliding sequences

 The second property follows from a standard adaptation of this data structure (see also~\cite{Eades2020Visibility}): for each pair of consecutive edges on a precomputed shortest path, determine whether the turn is left or right.
 For each node in the tree, store a symbol indicating whether all of its descendant edges are left-turning, right-turning, or mixed.
 For a query, we can determine for each of the $O(\log n)$ newly computed bridges whether the turn at its endpoints is left or right.
 Combined with the pre-stored symbols, this information suffices to answer the second query. \end{proof}

-\begin{datastructure}[\cite{Hershberger1993Ray}] A polygon $P$ with $n$ vertices can be stored in $O(n)$ time and space such that, for any ray $r$ whose origin lies in $P$, the point on $\partial P$ hit by $r$ can be found in $O(\log n)$ time. \end{datastructure}
+\begin{datastructure}[\cite{Hershberger1993Ray}] A size-$n$ polygon $P$ can be stored in $O(n)$ time and space so that, for any ray $r$ whose origin lies in $P$, the point in $\partial P$ hit by $r$ can be found in $O(\log n)$ time. \end{datastructure}

-Throughout the paper, we assume that we have access to \Cref{ds:shortestPath} and \Cref{ds:rayShooting} for the given polygon.
+We always assume that we have access to \Cref{ds:shortestPath} and \Cref{ds:rayShooting} for the given polygon.
 We repeatedly use the concept of a \emph{sliding sequence}.
 A sliding sequence can be thought of as a pair of indices $(i, j)$ that can be updated by incrementing either $i$ or $j$.
-Formally we define in \Cref{def:sequence} a conforming sliding sequence used by almost all of our algorithms.
+Formally, \Cref{def:sequence} specifies a conforming sliding sequence used by almost all of our algorithms.
 For each $(i, j)$, we maintain the visibility core $\core{i-1}{j+1}$ as a convex-hull data structure supporting emptiness, containment, extreme-point, and ray-shooting queries, and an additional \emph{angle query} (defined later).
 For any linear-size sliding sequence $\{ (i_t, j_t) \}$, Chan, Hershberger, and Pratt~\cite{Chan2019Time-Windowed} give a data structure supporting such updates and queries in $O(\log n)$ time:

-\begin{lemma}[Paraphrased Lemma 1 in \cite{Chan2019Time-Windowed}] For any linear-size sliding sequence $\sigma$, the total number of distict vertices that get added or removed from the visibility core $\core{i-1}{j+1}$ when iterating over $(i, j) \in \sigma$ is linear. \end{lemma}
+\begin{lemma}[Paraphrased Lemma 1 in \cite{Chan2019Time-Windowed}] For any linear-size sliding sequence $\sigma$, the total number of distinct vertices that get added or removed from the visibility core $\core{i-1}{j+1}$ when iterating over $(i, j) \in \sigma$ is linear. \end{lemma}

-\begin{lemma} Consider a traversal of any sliding sequence $\sigma$, each point $p$ appears as a vertex on the visibility core in at most one contiguous time interval. \end{lemma}
+\begin{lemma} During a traversal of any sliding sequence $\sigma$ each point $p$ appears as a vertex on the visibility core in at most one contiguous time interval. \end{lemma}

 \begin{proof} Let $v$ be a vertex of the visibility core $\core{i-1}{j+1}$ that is not a vertex of $\core{i'-1}{j'+1}$, where $(i', j')$ follows $(i, j)$ in $\sigma$.
 There are two possible reasons for $v$ not being a vertex of $\core{i'-1}{j'+1}$: either one of its supporting edges has been removed from the sliding window, or a new half-plane has been added to the visibility core that excludes $v$.
 In the first case, since removed edges never reappear in later windows, $v$ cannot return.
 In the second case, the new half-plane remains in the sliding window at least as long as the edges defining $v$, again preventing $v$ from reappearing.
 Hence, each vertex appears in at most one contiguous interval. \end{proof}